Alternating Linear Minimization: Revisiting von Neumann's alternating projections: Acknowledgements

 \section{Acknowledgements}

-Research reported in this paper was partially supported by the DFG Cluster of Excellence MATH+ (EXC-2046/1, project id 390685689) funded by the Deutsche Forschungsgemeinschaft (DFG).
-The third author is supported by the Einstein Foundation Berlin.
+Research reported in this paper was partially supported by the DFG Cluster of Excellence MATH+ (EXC-2046/1 and EXC-2046/2, project id 390685689) funded by the Deutsche Forschungsgemeinschaft (DFG).
+The third author was supported by the Einstein Foundation Berlin.